-We use the stochastic actor-oriented model to describe changes in the network structure and the individual delinquency variables.
-In the mathematical formulation we follow the empirical model of Baerveldt et al. (2008, table 5, p.574) with some adaptations.
+We use the SAOM to describe changes in the network structure and the individual delinquency variables.
+In the mathematical formulation, we follow the empirical model of Baerveldt et al. (2008:574, Table 5) with some adaptations.
 For reasons of simplicity, some potentially relevant social mechanisms are omitted, for example, ethnic homophily.
-An effect capturing an interaction between reciprocity and transitivity (Reciprocity in triads, see Block, 2015) is added to the friendship model and a quadratic shape effect is included in the behavior change part of the model.
-Thereby, the model is closer to state-of-the-art SAOM specifications9.
-The complete specification of the SAOM is shown in table 5.
-The parameters used for the simulation model were estimated on an empirical sample of 10 empirically observed school classes using a meta-analysis (Snijders and Baerveldt, 2003).
+An effect capturing an interaction between reciprocity and transitivity (reciprocity in triads, see Block 2015) is added to the friendship model and a quadratic shape effect is included in the behavior change part of the model.
+Thereby, the model is closer to state-of-the-art SAOM specifications.
+The complete specification of the SAOM is shown in Table 5.
+The parameters used for the simulation model were estimated on an empirical sample of 10 empirically observed school classes using a meta-analysis (Snijders and Baerveldt 2003).
 The focal parameters are highlighted gray.
 We test the power of parameters in two models: One in which we simulate effects that stem from a reanalysis of Baerveldt's data ("smaller" effect sizes), and one in which we use slightly higher parameters ("larger" effect sizes).